Shradaya/youtube_DW/docs/documentation.md

 ## 5. `.env` file in src/pipeline/.

-This file is used to define the environment variables which are to be kept a secret.
+This file is used to define the environment variables which are to be kept a srcret.
 This file is included in gitignore.

-## 6. `extract_raw_category_data_query.sql` file in sec/sql/queries/.
+## 6. `extract_raw_category_data_query.sql` file in src/sql/queries/.

 It is a DML query to insert data into the raw_category table

 * `extract_raw_category_data_query.sql` file:
 ```
 INSERT INTO raw_category
 (kind, etag, category_id, channel_id, category, assignable, country)